KaiMagnusMueller/figmakit-plugin-ui/README.md

 <Button onClick={() => console.log('Button clicked!')}>Click Me</Button>;
 ```

+Inside '/routes' is a demo page with all the components and usage examples.
+After cloning this repo and installing the dependencies via `npm install`, run `npm run dev` to start a local server and the demo app.
+There you find some usage examples on how to use the components and which properties they have in action.

 ### Styles

-Import styles somewhere in a +page.svelte file like this:
+There are additional global styles needed for the components to work correctly.
+Import them somewhere in a Svelte file like this:

 ```bash
 <script>